 What are the ways that I can send money to Kuwait

 Money transfer providers.
-Providers like XE can help you quickly and easily transfer your money online.
+Providers like OFX and Send can help you quickly and easily transfer your money online.

 Providers with cash pickup.
-Western Union and MoneyGram allow you to send funds for cash pickup at agent locations.
+Western Union, WorldRemit and MoneyGram allow you to send funds for cash pickup at agent locations.

 PayPal.
-Electronic payment giant PayPal allows you to send money from the Philippines to Kuwait.
+Electronic payment giant PayPal allows you to send money from Singapore to Kuwait.

-Checks and money orders.
-Although not a quick option, you could send an international check overseas, obtained from your bank.
+Cheques.
+Although not a quick option, you could obtain an international cheque from your bank and send it overseas.

 How to get the most out of your money transfer to Kuwait